libtrading/libtrading/README.md

 [![Build Status](https://secure.travis-ci.org/penberg/libtrading.png?branch=master)](http://travis-ci.org/penberg/libtrading)

-Libtrading is a free and open source C library for trading securities, foreign exchange and financial derivatives electronically.
-It implements market data, order entry, drop copy, and related communications protocols used by exchanges and alternative trading venues across the world.
+Libtrading is an open source C library for high-speed, low latency electronic trading.
+It aims to support market data and market access to exchanges around the world and lower the barrier of entry to trading.

 The library is designed for high performance and robustness.
-Although latency is very important in trading today's markets, achieving it it must not jeopardise trading reliability.
+Although latency is crucial in trading today's markets, reliability is also a top priority.

 ## Supported Protocols